TyRaS-SW/MPV-SW-Capture/README.md

 4. **Launch the stream in MPV**
    - Run `MPV-SW-Capture.vbs` (you can create a desktop shortcut for convenience).
-   - If everything is set correctly, you will see your console with audio and video, laglessly.
+   - If everything is set correctly, you will see your console with audio and video.
    - To access the menu, right‑click inside the window or press `ESC`.
 Double‑click toggles full screen.

 ## 🖼️ Screenshots / Examples